The Most Scenic Hike We’ve Ever Done: Colorado’s Blue Lakes

 Hiking Shoes

-To have the most comfortable experience on the trails we recommend wearing a proper hiking shoe or boot to provide traction and support.
+To have the most comfortable experience on the trails we recommend wearing a proper hiking shoe or boot to provide good traction and support.

 AMENITIES NEARBY